-A. Award Notices
+A. Award Notices.

 Following the evaluation process, HUD will notify successful applicants of their selection for funding.
-HUD will also notify other applicants, whose applications were received by the deadline but were not chosen for award.
+HUD will also notify other applicants, whose applications were received by the deadline, but have not been chosen for award.
 Notifications will be sent by email to the person listed as the AOR in item 21 of the SF-424.